 The steps were deliberate and cautious.
 This buck obviously didn’t like being out this time of day and was nervous.
 As he stepped through the valley I could see he was heading straight across.
 My mind was racing trying to come up with a reasonable game plan to cut him off, but I knew if I tried to climb anywhere up in his direction he would be gone.
 I knew my only real chance was watch him and admire and hope for a chance another day.

 Suddenly however I seen movement to the left.
-I could see red movement in the brushy area high to the left.
+I could see red movement in the brushy area high to the left in line where the deer where headed.
 To the right the buck was now followed by a couple of doe and they slowly move past him.
 He tagged along behind but they were all being cautious.

 The move to the left became clearer and I could see a hunter moving slowly down the mountainside.
 He stopped and was watching.
 He was high enough above where the deer were that they still couldn’t see each other.

 The hunter seemed content to just wait and watch from where he was standing.
 He had a few oak trees as cover and it was a good spot for an ambush.
 I was still watching the deer through the binoculars as they started cresting the hill.
 Soon they would be in sight of the other hunter.
-I was slightly annoyed, but that’s the breaks, although only a few people have permission to hunt here, so watching a friend fill a tag isn’t the worst day afield.
-I just didn’t know who this person was.
+I was slightly annoyed at my bad luck.
+But I suppose that’s the break.

-Wanting to see who it might be I moved the binoculars from the deer to where the hunter was standing.
+Wanting to see who this hunter might be I moved the binoculars from the deer to where the hunter was standing, but between the snow and other obstacles, it was very difficult to make out much detail.
 The first doe had now broken over the crest as I watched the guy raise his rifle.
-The rifle looked to me like a Winchester 1894.
+The rifle looked to be a Winchester 1894.
 It just so happened I was hunting with a Winchester 1894.
 My rifle was a gift from a late hunting buddy.
-Zeek had passed away about eight months ago and left me his Winchester.
+Jake had passed away about eight months ago and left me his Winchester.
 This rifle was the only one he owned and it was one of his prized possessions.
 He got it from his father.
 His daughter didn’t want it and she had told him he should leave it to me.

 The rifle had open sites as did the one the hunter I was watching had.
-Zeek always said he didn’t need no foolish optics to hit what he was aiming at.
-I have witnessed him making some amazing shots with those open sites and never doubted his abilities.
+Jake always said he didn’t need no foolish optics to hit what he was aiming at.
+I have witnessed him make some amazing shots with those open sites and never doubted his abilities.
 But oddly I didn’t know of another hunter who hunted with such a weapon around this area.

-Zeek always wore a red wool crusher for a hat.
+Jake always wore a red wool crusher for a hat.
 Again this guy had on what looked like a red crusher.
-That looks like Zeek’s hat I thought.
-At that very moment I realized however I was wearing Zeek’s red wool crusher.
+That looks like Jake’s hat I thought.
+At that very moment I realized however I was wearing Jake’s red wool crusher.
 At this point I actually slowly took my hat off to make sure I wasn’t going crazy.
 Sure enough, in my hand was a red wool crusher.

 At the same moment the buck broke over the top of the hill.
 I’m now focusing on the deer.
 He really was a magnificent animal.
 I was almost bit sad someone else was getting this opportunity.
 I watched and waited for the report from the gunshot.
 Seconds seemed like days.
 No sound came and the deer just stood watching.
 He had to see them, they both had to see each other.
 At this point they were about seventy five yards apart and in open mature hardwoods.